maximilianmbeck/vlstm_cuda/README.md

     - Problem: works only up to head dimension 32 (float32) and 54 (float16 & bfloat16)
       - TODO how can we fix this (Insert another loop for loading from global memory?)

+    - 8.7.24 Open TODOs: (will move to forward pass with tensor cores)
+      - Enable KVTileDim < QTileDim
+      - Go to larger tile dim, i.e. >32x32
+      - Enable head dimension larger than 32 (float32) and 54 (float16 & bfloat16)

 6. **Implement vLSTM forward pass with tensor cores**:

+We continue with the forward kernel from vlstm_fwbw_v1 and integrate tensor cores.
+We do not focus on backward kernel for now, hence only the fw kernel will be modified in vlstm_fwbw_v2.
+- vlstm_fwbw_v2:

 7. **Implement vLSTM backward pass with tensor cores**: